cpro-iot/cpro-ui5-ts-template/README.md

 - `ConfigModel`, an interface that provides controlled access the the SAP UI5 `Core` class
 - `BaseController`, an extended `Controller` for reusable handler methods
 - UI5 Typescript types
-- Two fragment presets with example code in the `BaseController`
+- Three fragment presets with example code in the `BaseController`

 ### On top features